MashXP/quiz_webapp/README.md

 # Quiz Web Application

 This is an interactive web-based quiz application that allows users to load and take quizzes defined in JSON files.
-It provides a user-friendly interface with features like drag-and-drop file loading, question and choice shuffling, real-time feedback, and detailed result summaries.
+It provides a user-friendly interface with features like loading from GitHub, question and choice shuffling, real-time feedback, and detailed result summaries.

 ## Features

+*   **Multiple Loading Options:**
+    *   **Load from GitHub:** Load quizzes directly from a GitHub repository URL.
+The app will list all available `.json` files from the specified directory.
+    *   **Recommended Quizzes:** A curated list of quizzes is available on the main screen for quick access.
+    *   **Paste JSON:** Paste raw JSON quiz data directly into the input field.
+    *   **File Upload:** Use the traditional drag-and-drop or file upload button to load a local `.json` file.
-*   **Mobile-Friendly & Responsive Design**: The application now adapts seamlessly to various screen sizes, providing an optimal experience on both desktop and mobile devices.
+*   **Mobile-Friendly & Responsive Design**: The application adapts seamlessly to various screen sizes, providing an optimal experience on both desktop and mobile devices.
-*   **Dynamic Quiz Loading:** Easily load quizzes by dragging and dropping a `.json` file, clicking the upload button, or by pasting JSON content directly into the provided text area.
 *   **Two Quiz Modes:**
     1.  **Immediate Feedback:** The default mode.
 Get instant feedback on whether your answer is correct or incorrect as soon as you select it.
     2.  **Delayed Feedback Mode:** A more traditional test-taking experience.
 Answer all questions first and then click "Submit All" to see your results.